reactive-tech/kubegres/README.md

   has been running in production.

-**Why to use Kubegres over other operators?**
+**How does Kubegres differentiate itself?**

+Kubegres is fully integrated with Kubernetes as it runs as an operator written in Go.
+It is integrated in Kubernetes lifecyle.
-Kubegres is minimalist in terms of codebase compared to other open-source Postgres operators.
+It is minimalist in terms of codebase compared to other open-source Postgres operators.
 It has the minimal and yet robust required features to manage a cluster of PostgreSql on Kubernetes.
 We aim keeping this project small and simple.

 Among many reasons, there are [5 main ones why we recommend Kubegres](https://www.kubegres.io/#kubegres_compared).